Bombardier Electrostar

-The Bombardier Electrostar (sold as the ADtranz Electrostar until 2001) is a family of electric multiple-unit (EMU) passenger trains manufactured by Bombardier Transportation (formerly Adtranz) at their Derby Litchurch Lane Works in England between 1999 and 2017.
-It has become the most common EMU type in the United Kingdom since the privatisation of British Rail with a number of variants.
-Electrostar trains are most common on high-volume suburban commuter routes around London; and on mainline services from London south to Surrey and the south coast, east to Essex, and north to Cambridge and Stansted Airport.
+The Bombardier Electrostar (sold as the ADtranz Electrostar until 2001) is a group of electric multiple unit (EMU) passenger trains manufactured by Bombardier Transportation (formerly Adtranz) at their Derby Litchurch Lane Works, in England, between 1999 and 2017.
+It has become the most common EMU type in Great Britain since the privatisation of British Rail, with a number of variants.
+Electrostar trains are most common on high-volume suburban commuter routes around London and on main line services from London to Surrey and the south coast, east to Essex, and north to Cambridge and Stansted Airport.

+History

-The model shares the same bodyshell and core structure as the Bombardier Turbostar which is the most common post-privatisation diesel multiple unit (DMU) family; both evolved from the design by ADtranz.
+The model shares the same bodyshell and core structure as the Bombardier Turbostar, which is the most common post-privatisation diesel multiple unit (DMU) type; both evolved from the design by ADtranz.
 The Turbostar and Electrostar platforms are a modular design, sharing the same basic bodyshell and core structure, and optimised for speedy manufacture and easy maintenance.
 A common underframe, created by seam-welding a number of aluminium alloy extrusions, is covered by body panels and topped by a single piece roof, again made from extruded sections.
 Car ends (cabs) are made from glass-reinforced plastic and steel, and are bolted onto the main car bodies.
 Underframe components are collected in "rafts" which are bolted into slots on the underframe.
 The predominantly aluminium-alloy body gives light weight to help acceleration and energy efficiency.